eeditiones/jinks/profiles/timeline/doc/README.md

 ### Requirements

-For the timeline component to work, a field and a facet, both called `date`, need to be defined on each document in `collection.xconf`:
+For the timeline component to work, a field and a facet, both called `date`, need to be defined for each document in `collection.xconf`:

 1. the field should provide a single date per document with type `xs:date`
 2. the facet indexes the three components of the date, i.e. year, month and day in a hierarchical fashion